All You Need To Know About Moving Out of Hong Kong (2021)

 If you are relocating out of Hong Kong with your family, then you will need to inform your child’s school beforehand about your plans so that disruption to your child’s education is kept to the minimum.
 Do clear any outstanding fees or payments due.

-It is highly recommended to begin packing early, as it can take quite a while.
+Begin packing early, as it can take quite a while.
 Decide on which items you wish to take with you, and sell the items that you will be leaving behind.
 Do set aside some money to purchase additional boxes and bubble wrap.

 Besides deciding which items to bring with you and which to sell away, prepare necessary hand-carry items.
 These include important documents, toiletries and medication, and even some clothes.

 To ease your stress, consider hiring an international relocation service provider in Hong Kong to help with your move.
 This will help save you a lot of time and energy.